Trouble with “Tarzan”

 This is the House of Tarzan, The Killer of Beasts and Many Black Men.

-Burroughs sees modern civilization, and particularly the racially mixed communities found therein as decadent, for which he sees social Darwinism, which he believes is “nature’s law” as the cure.
-In Tarzan and the Last Empire Burroughs’ glorification of eugenics again surfaces, in the form of an empire called Honus Hasta, whose rulers, in order to counter the rampant criminality that long ago plagued the place,
+Burroughs sees modern civilization, and particularly the racially mixed communities found therein as decadent, for which he sees social Darwinism, which he believes is “nature’s law”, as the cure.
+In Tarzan and the Lost Empire, Burroughs’ glorification of eugenics again surfaces, in the form of an empire called Honus Hasta, whose rulers, in order to counter the rampant criminality that long ago plagued the place,⁷

 Disney, whether blithely unaware of this background, or choosing to ignore it, decided to make a movie about this character.
 And again they are far from alone, in addition to the 24 novels Burroughs originally penned, there were another dozen unauthorized ones, radio and stage productions, eight silent films, over 40 classic serial films, a pile of TV shows, nine more recent films, and several documentaries, including 1997’s Investigating Tarzan, which explored the durability of the character’s mystique despite the racism inherent in it and Burroughs’ other works.

-I’d be the last to say that art should shy away from controversy, but Disney’s approach to controversy is not an embrace, it’s just a fresh coat of whitewash.
-There is an implicit societal idea that the studio takes on board that works created for children such as their films should contain ethical meaning and lessons but over and over they talk down to their audience and sanitize and trivialize the problems and conflicts that are encountered.
+I’d be the last to say art should shy away from controversy, but Disney’s approach is not an embrace, it’s just a fresh coat of whitewash.
+There is an implicit societal idea the studio takes on board works created for children such as their films should contain ethical meaning and lessons but over and over they talk down to their audience and sanitize and trivialize the problems and conflicts encountered.

-I’ll present a longtime hero of mine for contrast: Maurice Sendak, who, in answer to the question, “what is appropriate to tell children?” said simply:
+I’ll present a longtime hero of mine for contrast: Maurice Sendak.
+In answer to the question, “what is appropriate to tell children?” he said simply:⁹

 Tell them anything you want.

-That is, he did not think that children needed to be condescended to, and that no topic was off limits.
-His books, Where the Wild Things Are, Mickey in the Night Kitchen, and Outside Over There make up a sort of trilogy (all of these books were controversial, with Mickey drawing fire in particular for showing the titular character nude): he says they are,
+That is, he did not think children needed to be condescended to, and no topic was off limits.
+His books, Where the Wild Things Are, Mickey in the Night Kitchen, and Outside Over There, make up a sort of trilogy.
+All of them were controversial, with Mickey drawing fire in particular for showing the titular character nude.
+He says they are:¹⁰

 […] all variations on the same theme: how children master various feelings—danger, boredom, fear, frustration, jealousy—and manage to come to grips with the realities of their lives.